edespong/licence-check/README.md

 continously set up and torn down, you should set a stable cache path such as a network share or similar.

+# Known issues

+* Dependencies way vary depending on target platform.
+This is ignored.

+* Recursive dependency lookup for internal packages are based on location rather than project.
+This means that if an internal dependency is part of a larger codebase, all dependencies of that codebase are discovered.